joway/node-kfk/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/51840be97e8d47d38fddb09cd95099ad)](https://app.codacy.com/app/joway/node-kfk?utm_source=github.com&utm_medium=referral&utm_content=joway/node-kfk&utm_campaign=Badge_Grade_Dashboard)
 [![Coverage Status](https://coveralls.io/repos/github/joway/node-kfk/badge.svg?branch=test-coverage)](https://coveralls.io/github/joway/node-kfk?branch=test-coverage)

-## Why I need it
+## Why you need it

-Kafka is not friendly enough for common programmers who don't have clear knowledge on it.
+Kafka is not friendly enough for programmers who don't have clear knowledge on it.

-Considering our usage are coincident at most of the time, so we want to provide a simple client for the programmers who just have simple use case on kafka.
+Considering our usage are coincident at most of the time, so we want to provide a simple client for simple use case on kafka.

 `node-kfk` is a **real** high-level client based on [node-rdkafka](https://github.com/Blizzard/node-rdkafka).
 If you want to control your consumer more deeply, node-rdkafka may be your right choice.